 The portion of your ID used to gain door/gate access on campus.
-The iCLASS cards have two badges: the magnetic stripe and the computer chip.
+The iCLASS cards have two credentials: the magnetic stripe and the computer chip.

-Dining Dollar$, or "Bonus Buck$", are funds associated with a meal plan.
+Dining Dollar$ are funds associated with a meal plan.
 You access Dining Dollar$ with your Creighton ID.
 You cannot deposit funds into your Dining Dollar$ account, and the funds expire when the meal plan ends.

 A proprietary technology from HID based on the RFID standard for "proximity" cards. iCLASS uses a high frequency computer chip to communicate with compatible readers.
 Currently, the technology is only used for door access on campus.
 The Mike and Josie Harper Center, Opus Hall, and the Parking Garages are some of the buildings on campus which use iCLASS technology.

-A stored value account in which the user pre-deposits funds to use at accepting merchants on and off campus.
+A stored value account in which the user pre-deposits funds to use for the bookstore, print centers, dining services, libraries, mail center, vending machines, and printing services.
 JayBuck$ carry over each semester.